HaseltineC/VBM-DTMC/README.md

 # VBM-DTMC
-Time non-homogenous Markov Chain built to perform risk assessment of Voting by Mail
+Time inhomogeneous discrete Markov Chain built to perform a risk assessment of Voting by Mail for Milwaukee County